You can clearly see in the scene where Doc is hanging from the clocktower that he is wearing velcro shoes. Velcro shoes were not invented in 1955.

-User covercamp Said About This Entry: After Marty plugs in the cord from his guitar to the amp, he flips on several other switches presumably to complete the connection of the guitar to the system so it wasn't necessarily a goof that he didn't blow the system by plugging in.
+User covercamp updated about this: After Marty plugs in the cord from his guitar to the amp, he flips on several other switches presumably to complete the connection of the guitar to the system so it wasn't necessarily a goof that he didn't blow the system by plugging in.

 In the scene when Biff wrecked the car and eats candy from the candy jar while talking to Marty, the candy jar is 2/3 full.
 In the next shot, is 1/3 full.

 When marty first meets Doc in the past, he tells him that Ronald Reagan is president.
 Then Doc says "then I guess the first lady is Jane Wyman..", but Ronald Reagan and Jane Wyman were actually divorced in 1949 and he was married to Nancy Davis in 1952.

 In the Darth Vader scene in 1955, Marty has a hairdryer is his belt in one shot, in the next shot it is gone, and when it cuts back the hairdryer has returned.